Reed Diffusers 101: Everything You Need to Know

 It’s completely normal for your nose to get used to a fragrance after a while.
 If you feel like the scent has disappeared, try:

-Flipping the reeds: Every so often, turn the reeds upside down to refresh them and help the scent travel through the room more evenly.
+Flipping the reeds: Every so often, turn the reeds upside down to refresh them and help the scent travel again.

 If you’ve had your diffuser for several months, it may simply be reaching the end of its life — in which case it’s time for a replacement or a new blend.